- The cutthroat trout must be caught from legally catchable populations.

 Livingston , MT 59047

 Award applications will be reviewed quarterly and valid recipients will be notified.
-The award recipients will be listed in the FFF Flyfisher and on the FFF Clubwire, along with a press release sent to the individual's hometown newspaper.
+The award recipients will be listed in the IFFF Flyfisher and on the FFF E-news, along with a press release sent to the individual's hometown newspaper.

 The angler should create a journal or written record of their journey toward the Cuttcatch.
 Documentation for each catch (and it's accompanying photo) should include date, location, fly, etc. The Cuttcatch requirements on the website contain a fair bit of specific detail on species and qualifying locations, so the angler should use that information to help inform the log or journal entry.
 Catch locations might be noted with GPS coordinates, for example, if the angler has a GPS unit.